Manhattan Beach, California: Neighborhoods

 The city has several distinct neighborhoods, including the "Strand", "Sand Section", "Hill Section", "Tree Section", "Gas Lamp Section", "Manhattan Village", "Manhattan Heights", "East Manhattan Beach" (Manhattan Village, Manhattan Heights, Liberty Village), "The Poet's Section" (Shelley, Tennyson, Longfellow, Keats), and "El Porto" (North Manhattan Beach).
 The Roth Tract, between Herrin and Peck, is sometimes referred to as the "Bird Section."

 The "Hill Section" is known for its high-priced homes; many of the residences are remodeled or newly constructed.
 The steep hills allow panoramic ocean and city views.

 The "Sand Section" has quiet walk-street neighborhoods adjacent to the ocean.
 Oceanfront homes stretch along the bike path and walking lane of "The Strand".
 "The Strand" section of Manhattan Beach includes some of the most expensive real estate per square foot in the United States.

 Since 2010, new property developments in Manhattan Beach cannot exceed two lot parcels.
 Size and appearance restrictions were enacted by the Manhattan Beach City Council to preserve the appearance of the beachfront community after three lots were joined to create a 16,000 ft2 oceanside home in 2008.

 Downtown

 "Downtown" Manhattan Beach is considered the heart of the city.
 The area runs along Manhattan Beach Boulevard and the streets perpendicular to the Manhattan Beach Pier and Valley Drive.
 There are Zagat-rated casual fine-dining restaurants, specialty boutiques and retailers that create a pedestrian-friendly, mixed-use downtown center.
 The Metlox site, where the pottery factory once stood for decades, was closed in the early 1990s and redeveloped into a mixed-use center.
 The Metlox site includes a luxury boutique hotel, spa, restaurants, shops and underground parking.

 North Manhattan Beach District

-North Manhattan Beach business district is located near the intersection of Rosecrans and Highland and has restaurants and shops.
+The North Manhattan Beach business district is located near the intersection of Rosecrans and Highland and has restaurants and shops.
 The district is defined as covering "32nd Street to 45th Street and consist[s] of over 80 businesses".